2 Degree, Walks, and Paths

 Open the live notebook in Google Colab here.

 In our previous lecture we introduced the fundamentals of different representations of networks: mathematically through graphs and their matrix representations, and computationally through the Python package NetworkX.
-We’re now ready to start measuring some properties of different networks.
+We’re now ready to start defining and measuring some more complex properties of networks.

 Exercise